ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 {{site.data.keyword.IBM_notm}} Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for {{site.data.keyword.IBM_notm}} i, AIX, and Linux workloads.
 GRS ensures data resilience by replicating storage volumes from one {{site.data.keyword.IBM_notm}} data center to a geographically distant {{site.data.keyword.IBM_notm}} data center.
 It supports failover and failback mechanisms, allowing seamless transitions between primary and secondary sites.

-In the {{site.data.keyword.powerSysFull}} Resileincy Pattern are several compute considerations that need to be made for Disaster Recovery:
+These are key considerations for a successful disaster recovery setup of Power workloads in the {{site.data.keyword.powerSys_notm}} Resiliency Pattern.

-- The method chosen for this pattern was to deploy a seconadry site using GRS as the replication method.
+- For this pattern, the chosen method involves deploying a secondary site using Global Replication Service (GRS) as the replication mechanism.

-- The control LPARS for GRS replication: One control LPAR (.25 cpu x 16 GB x300GB) per data center and per OS type.
-The control LPAR (Logical Partition) is responsible for managing GRS operations.
+- The requirements for the GRS control LPARS are at least onne control LPAR (Logical Partition) (.25 cpu x 16 GB x300GB) per data center and per OS type.
+The control LPAR is responsible for managing GRS operations.
 It coordinates data sharing and replication across systems within the same SYSPLEX (a set of interconnected systems).
 The control LPAR ensures consistency, failover, and failback mechanisms during disaster recovery scenarios.
 It handles serialization, buffering, and metadata management for GRS-enabled datasets.

 - LPARS for Disaster Recovery Workloads at the secondary data center.

-- Ensure that adequate LPARS are provisioned in the recovery location to support replicas of critical workloads if there is a disaster.
+- Ensure sufficient LPAR provisioning in the recovery location to support replicas of critical workloads in the event of a disaster.

 - Consider workload optimizations for secondary site LPARS such as shared processor pools.

-- The pool of processor capacity is shared between a group of virtual server instances.
-Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, set the reserved cores in the shared processor pool that are guaranteed to be available at the pool level.
-This provides the ability to have lower-cost standby processor core resources for high availability and disaster recovery secondary environments.
+- The shared processor pool (SPP) allocates processor capacity among multiple virtual server instances.
+Unlike dedicated instances, SPP reserves cores for guaranteed availability, especially in high availability and disaster recovery scenarios.

 - Minimum shared processor virtual machines can be deployed upfront to maintain replication workloads to grow and shrink the capacity of the virtual machines when needed.